Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-The Opshin documentation mentions the existence of the `bytes.fromhex()` static method.
+The OpShin documentation mentions the existence of the `bytes.fromhex()` static method.

 The following snippet doesn't compile though: